coreos/tectonic-docs/Documentation/tutorials/sandbox/install.md

 ## Debugging

+Q: How do I view the Console?

+A: Navigate to https://console.tectonicsandbox.com in your browser.

+Q: How do I log in to the Console?

+A: First, click through the "Your connection is not private" warning page.
+Click **Advanced**, and then **Proceed**.
+Then, enter user: “admin@example.com”, and password: “sandbox” to launch Tectonic Console.

 Q: My console doesn't work!

 A: There are a few common problems that might prevent Tectonic Console from launching.
 Use these suggestions to try and resolve the issue.